EarthByte/optAPM/README.md

   python remove_net_rotation.py
 ```

-...to generate the "all_rotations_NNR.rot" rotation file, in the "data/Global_Model_WD_Internal_Release_2016_v3/optimisation/" directory,
+...to generate the "no_net_rotations.rot" rotation file (from "all_rotations.rot"),
+in the "data/Global_Model_WD_Internal_Release_2016_v3/optimisation/" directory,
-by removing global net rotation from the "all_rotations.rot" rotation file.
+by removing net rotation from the reference plate (typically Africa).

 ## Running the optimisation workflow